froggyos/froggyos.github.io/README.md

  * swimto -> st

 ## Bugs
- * cannot use recursive functions
+ * cannot call functions inside of functions.
+This is because functions are parsed by the formatter instead of the parser.
+This is because it was easier to do than implementing an isolated parser that has the variables from the other, parent parser. implementation maybe.
- * something with if statements???? check it out later
+ * ~~something with `if` statements???? check it out later~~ if statements work correctly now, but `else` might not work as expected
  * load state doesnt work with palettes
+ * the inserted `wait` keywords may be messing up frame generation sometimes

 ## Command Help